How to Design A Golf Course (Everything to Know)

 Unless you are a golf course architect, you may not be able to visualize an entire 18 holes in your head.
 But since we have the principles laid out, let’s get more granular and start drawing the course on paper.

-One of the main things to keep in mind is “working backwards” so let’s break down building a single hole backwards.
+One of the main things to keep in mind is “working backward,” so let’s break down building a single hole backward.

 The Green